 - Not filing the necessary forms to receive your awarded IRA’s or retirement plans.

+This is one of the top financial errors in divorce.
 When the divorce proceedings are wrapping up, the parties tend to relax and think all is over and taken care of.
 In my experience, that is not necessarily true.
 Now, the work to move the awarded assets must begin or better yet, is already in process and follow up must take place.
 I’ve seen clients go back to court to receive awarded IRA’s when paperwork was not in good order.
 I’ve also seen much stress over 401k assets when QDRO’s were not properly prepared and filed originally.

 Here are a few tips to avoid these kinds of issues: